Email Marketing: Essential Best Practices for Effective Campaigns

 Use an email signature:

-People are inclined to read and listen to your email if they know it came from a person, so include the signature of a real person.
+People are inclined to read and listen to your email if they know it came from a person, so include a real person's signature.

 Maintain a clean email list: